a beginner’s guide to an easy, thrifty backyard garden

 Does the idea of growing your own vegetables, fruits, and herbs excite you?
 For a very small upfront investment of time and money, you too may join the elite ranks of those who enjoy the amazing rewards of fresh food from their own yards.

 You truly can save money and enhance your life with even a small garden.
+Of course, gardening is also a perfect addition to any homeschool curriculum!

-easy gardening on a budget
+easy gardening tips on a budget

 Here are my top 7 ways to get started without breaking the bank.
 Get ready to jump in!